This article on how to be a social media manager is a guest post by Julia.

 First of all, you need to LOVE and understand the different platforms.

-The love-part I think I’ve covered by now.
-Next thing you’ll want to focus on is how exactly Facebook, Instagram, and Twitter work, and you need to examine them thoroughly.
+I think I’ve covered the love-part by now.
+The next thing you’ll want to focus on is how exactly Facebook, Instagram, Tik-Tok and Twitter work, and you need to examine them thoroughly.
 I suggest you take it as seriously as an exam at university.
-You’ll have to study the in and outs of each platform to understand which of your moves cause what.
+You’ll have to study the ins and outs of each platform to understand which of your moves cause what.

 As a successful social media content manager, you want to always be on top of things, know about new trends and gadgets, and understand exactly what those mysterious algorithm changes mean to you and your clients’ business.